 The Long Water Technology Farm is owned and operated by Matt Long with Red Barn Enterprises, Inc. The farm is located 6 miles north of Marienthal, Kansas in Wichita County.
-Many farmers in Wichita County wanted to find ways to reduce their water use and they came together and worked with KDA-DWR to establish a voluntary county wide conservation plan.
+Mr. Long has been an advocate to help educate the local community of the precious resource in Wichita County and has made efforts, along with others, to conserve and extend the life of the aquifer.

 The Long Technology Farm has utilized various more-efficient technologies, such as, irrigation nozzles on the pivot spans, soil moisture probes, mobile drip irrigation, a weather station and irrigation management.
 This year the farm will also begin to make use of EC Mapping services and try other soil moisture probes for comparison.
 K-State Research and Extension will be working with Matt to study the crop development compared between the different span nozzles as well.